urbanoanderson/ahk-utilities/README.md

 ## Future Updates

 - Allow for easy setting of different a hotkey enabler.
-- Easy access to credential parameters as global variables.
 - Multiple script files for different sets of features.
+- Add new hotkeys with great features